 The DiamondClean Smart is the flagship model from Sonicare.

-The 9500 Series that we have been comparing here has a manufacturer suggested retail price of $260.
+The 9500 Series that I have been comparing here has a manufacturer suggested retail price of $260.

 At $129.99 the 6100 is half that.